panoptesDev/Safecoin/docs/src/running-validator/validator-stake.md

 Monitor a validator's stake during warmup by:

-- View your vote account:`safecoin vote-account ~/vote-account-keypair.json` This displays the current state of all the votes the validator has submitted to the network.
+- View your vote account:`panoptis vote-account ~/vote-account-keypair.json` This displays the current state of all the votes the validator has submitted to the network.
-- View your stake account, the delegation preference and details of your stake:`safecoin stake-account ~/validator-stake-keypair.json`
+- View your stake account, the delegation preference and details of your stake:`panoptis stake-account ~/validator-stake-keypair.json`
-- `safecoin validators` displays the current active stake of all validators, including yours
+- `panoptis validators` displays the current active stake of all validators, including yours
-- `safecoin stake-history` shows the history of stake warming up and cooling down over recent epochs
+- `panoptis stake-history` shows the history of stake warming up and cooling down over recent epochs
 - Look for log messages on your validator indicating your next leader slot: `[2019-09-27T20:16:00.319721164Z INFO solana_core::replay_stage] <VALIDATOR_IDENTITY_PUBKEY> voted and reset PoH at tick height ####.
 My next leader slot is ####`
-- Once your stake is warmed up, you will see a stake balance listed for your validator by running `safecoin validators`
+- Once your stake is warmed up, you will see a stake balance listed for your validator by running `panoptis validators`

 ## Monitor Your Staked Validator

 Confirm your validator becomes a [leader](../terminology.md#leader)

-- After your validator is caught up, use the `safecoin balance` command to monitor the earnings as your validator is selected as leader and collects transaction fees
+- After your validator is caught up, use the `panoptis balance` command to monitor the earnings as your validator is selected as leader and collects transaction fees
 - Panoptis nodes offer a number of useful JSON-RPC methods to return information about the network and your validator's participation.
 Make a request by using curl \(or another http client of your choosing\), specifying the desired method in JSON-RPC-formatted data.
 For example:

 ```bash